BillHertzing/Bill.Hertzing.github.io/_drafts/Repository-Interrelationships.md

 Utility libraries are designed so that data structures are packaged in one unit, objects in another, and static functions in a third unit.
 This allows the data structures to be shared between the GUI code and the microservice code, using serialization mechanisms found in the data structures package.

-The process needed to translate the code found in these repositories into versioned distribution pacakges, and integrting these ditribution packages into the exisitign world-wide software distribution system, is not trivial.
+The process needed to translate the code found in these repositories into versioned distribution pacakges, and integrting these ditribution packages into the existing world-wide software distribution system, is not trivial.
 Three of the ATAP.Utility packages are devoted to the Build Tooling code needed to make this happen.
-In the course of developing thsse BuildTooling pacakages, a number of issues surfaced, and their olutions implemented.
-You will find in the documentation library a document devoted to explaining how the BuilTooling parts interact with the building (MSBuild.exe invoked via Visual Studio, and invoked via dotnet.exe), testing/verification (UnitTest, IntegrationTest, End-To-End (E2E) test, Appveyor) and distribution (NuGet and Chocolaty) tool suites.
+In the course of developing thsse BuildTooling pacakages, a number of issues surfaced, and their solutions implemented.
+You will find in the documentation library a document devoted to explaining how the BuildTooling parts interact with the building (MSBuild.exe invoked via Visual Studio, and invoked via dotnet.exe), testing/verification (UnitTest, IntegrationTest, End-To-End (E2E) test, Appveyor) and distribution (NuGet and Chocolaty) tool suites.

-# ATAP.WebSites.ATAPConsulting
+## ATAP.WebSites.ATAPConsulting
 Documentation for the corporate website

 ## Overview